keremciu/sketch-iconfont/README.md

 ### with Sketch Toolbox

 1. You can install 'Sketch Iconfont' plugin directly.
+2. You need to install a font with svg file or you can install a font-bundle (like this one: https://github.com/keremciu/font-bundles)

 ### manual

 1. Download ZIP of this repo.
 2. Extract and rename folder to what would you like.
 3. Put the folder in your Sketch plugin folder (Use `Plugins > Reveal Plugins Folder` to find the plugin folder).
+4. You need to install a font with svg file or you can install a font-bundle (like this one: https://github.com/keremciu/font-bundles)

 =======